Filene's: Acquisition by May

-2005–2006: Federated–May merger and closing
+Acquisition by Federated and conversion to Macy's

 Speculated since the early 2000s, Federated announced its planned acquisition of May in February 2005.
 The likelihood that the May nameplates would be replaced by the Federated-owned Macy's was acknowledged, citing the "considerable success in re-branding [Federated's] regional stores as Macy's" and that "operating regional stores primarily under one brand means [they] can advertise nationally, unlike regional retailers, which is more cost-effective;" the changes were unlikely to occur before 2006.
 Indeed, the company-wide conversion to Macy's was confirmed in July, and the merger was completed in August.

 Federated continued to divest "duplicate" properties in shopping malls where Filene's and Macy's were both present; prior to consolidation, Filene's operated 47 locations across Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
 In regards to Downtown Crossing, however, the company remained uncertain whether the Filene's Department Store or the neighboring former Jordan Marsh flagship store (that became Macy's in the mid-1990s) would be retained.
 Then-Boston Mayor Thomas Menino expressed his preference for "marrying Macy's to the Filene's building."
 Ultimately, the existing Macy's location was left intact and the Filene's store was closed in 2006.

 The last remaining Filene's stores closed on September 9, 2006, with the conversion of the May-owned nameplates, Macy's had become a national retailer with over 800 stores.
 Upon receiving approval from shareholders that Federated itself be renamed Macy's, Inc. in 2007, then-CEO Terry Lundgren admitted that business was struggling from "[having thrown] a lot of change on the May company stores very quickly."